 BA/MA in Classics & Archaeology

-The BA/MA in Classics & Archaeology will enable students completing the new BA in Classics & Archaeology to pursue simultaneously the MA in Classics & Archaeology in their fifth year.
-It will give students training in ancient Greek and Latin, archaeological methods and practices, and the study of ancient Mediterranean material culture.
+The BA/MA in Classics & Archaeology will enable students completing the BA in Classics & Archaeology to pursue simultaneously the MA in Classics & Archaeology in their fifth year.
+It will give students training in Ancient Greek and Latin, archaeological methods and practices, and the study of ancient Mediterranean material culture.
 The degree is designed for students who hope to pursue a PhD in Archaeology, Ancient History, Art History, or Classics; to move into cognate humanistic fields; or to pursue employment in fields where knowledge of classical and Near Eastern antiquity is valuable, such as heritage management, historic preservation, publishing, tourism, and employment in museums, especially if students choose to couple the degree with the certificate in museum studies (offered through the History of Art & Architecture department).

 Students with a Master of Art in Classics & Archaeology will be able to: